 The tool allows defining one or more agent roles.
 For each role, the user can edit a liveness formula or import a role model.
 We researched for the Gaia methodology and its derivatives' metamodels to create the relevant import functionality.
-We found documented metamodels for the Gaia [22], ROADMAP [23] and the ASEME [7] methodologies.
+We found documented metamodels for the Gaia [20], ROADMAP [21] and the ASEME [7] methodologies.
 However, Gaia's metamodel abstractly defines the LivenessProperty class and ROADMAP's metamodel file is not available on-line.
 Thus, we created an importer for the ASEME System Roles Model (SRM) metamodel to demonstrate the capability of our approach in importing meta-models.
-Since our tool is open source, interested developers can create an importer for the metamodel they prefer or they can type their formulas in the text editor.
+We consider that since our tool is open source interested developers can create an importer for the metamodel they want or can type their formulas in the text editor.

 The tool allows integrating multiple roles in the same XPDL model.
 We create one Pool instance for each role in a common Package (the transformation algorithm executes as many times as the participating roles with the same Package instance) and then the user defines the associations for message sending and receiving activities.

-Then, the tool creates the needed references of the associations to the pools and outputs the Package in XPDL format.
+Then, the tool creates the needed references of the associations to the pools and outputs the Package in XPDL XML format.

 In this section we demonstrate the usage of the developed tool.
-We consider a real world system developed in the context of the ASK-IT Integrated Project2 where a personal assistant agent on a lightweight device (e.g., a smart phone) requests services from a mediator agent (or broker).
+We consider a real world system developed in the context of the ASK-IT Integrated Project where a personal assistant agent on a lightweight device (e.g. a smart phone) requests services from a mediator agent (or broker).
 This broker has the capability to service simple requests but can also access a complex service provider agent who can offer high level services.
 The complex provider also needs simple services from the broker in order to compose a high level service.
-In our case, we consider a route calculation service that can be simple (I want to get from point A to B with a car using the quickest route) or complex (I want to get from point A to B with the best transport means according to my user's impairment needs and habits).
+In our case, we consider a route calculation co-funded by the European Union 6th Framework Programme (no IST-2003-511298)

+service which can be simple (I want to get from point A to B with a car using the quickest route) or complex (I want to get from point A to B with the best transport means according to my user's impairment needs and habits).
 In the second case the complex provider will reason on the type of simple request based on the user's profile, make a simple route calculation service request to the broker and then sort the results according to the user's habits before replying to the user through the broker.